RoopaMadhu/BloodVesselImageAnalysis/README.md

 ##### Prerequisites: 3D blood vessel imaging data in the form of .lif files; If the data is available in the form of .tif files, it should be arranged such that each .tif file corresponds to a single axial section of the blood vessel.

 ##### Examples of use : Codes should be run in the order given below as output from one function is needed for the next function to run.
+Also refer to the file “Workflow” for a pictorial representation.

 ##### Loading lif files